Highlights

 Watch on DVD or Blu-ray starting August 27th, 2002 - Buy The Return of the Living Dead DVD

-Return of the Living Dead Collection
+Return of the Living Dead Movies

 The series came about as a dispute between John A. Russo and George A. Romero over how to handle sequels to their 1968 film, Night of the Living Dead.
 The two reached a settlement wherein Romero's sequels would be referred to as the Dead movies, and Russo's sequels would bear the suffix Living Dead.